How To Perform A Technical SEO Audit

 If you have any areas on your site that should not be accessible, password protect them.
 Do not, I repeat, DO NOT ever use robots.txt for blocking access to them.
 There are a number of reasons why this should never be done:

-One of the favorite entertainments of the SEO community is checking Google’s robots.txt to see what new secret projects they are working on – and many times in the past people have spotted such projects that have not been released to the public via robots.txt.
+One of the favourite entertainments of the SEO community is checking Google’s robots.txt to see what new secret projects they are working on – and many times in the past people have spotted such projects that have not been released to the public via robots.txt.

 Robots.txt is a serious element of any onsite optimization project but in the meantime, lots of fun can be had with it too: